Short-Form Video Strategy for Restaurants & Cafes

 Angle: Team personality showcase doubles as menu recommendation

-Get restaurant viral feed + scripts for your brand
+Get restaurant reference feed + scripts for your brand